AndrewValentini/andrewfvalentini/_pages/about.md

 ---

-I am a first-year physics PhD student at the University of Florida.
+I am a first-year graduate student from Minnesota.

+My undergraduate research spanned gravitational wave detector characterization, quantum information theory, and correlation functions in the context of materials theory.

+A link to my UF page is given [here](https://sites.google.com/view/andrew-valentini/about).

-This website is currently being developed.
+This website is under development.
+In the meantime, my undergraduate website is linked [here](https://andrewvalentini.github.io/).